 - Demonstrate a 10th grade reading comprehension level to be sworn as a law enforcement officer in North Carolina.

-- Be willing to relocate anywhere in North Carolina (which means no home county assignments for some time).
+- When necessary, be willing to relocate anywhere in North Carolina for training or permanent assignment.

 Required Physical Capabilities